 - the Medicare history statement wasn’t completed and given to us as required under the Health and Other Services (Compensation) Act 1995

-If the department is satisfied that a review can be done, a new Medicare history statement will be issued to you to complete and return within 28 days for assessment.
+If we are satisfied that a review can be done, a new Medicare history statement will be issued to you to complete and return within 28 days for assessment.

 A new Notice of past benefits will be issued to you telling you the new amount to be paid.
 If this is less than what has already been paid then a refund will be made.